The Zeeland polder landscape

 The first dikes

 The population also built dikes in order to defend themselves against the water.
 Later on, ring dikes followed, which enclosed larger areas.
 This is how Walcheren and the area around Goes got a ring dike.
 The first dikes were used for defensive reasons, but soon dikes were also built to reclaim land.
 This had already happened in Zeelandic Flanders in the twelfth century.
 That is when the island of Cadzand was reclaimed.
 Many other areas then followed.
-In the fifteenth century, for instance, several salt marshes were dammed up together to form one large polder and a whole peninsula in one: Sint-Philipsland.
-Sint-Philipsland.
+In the fifteenth century, for instance, several salt marshes were dammed up together to form one large polder and island in one: Sint-Philipsland.
 The area still disappeared under the waves several times, but eventually it became completely safe and dry, and from the nineteenth century onwards, Sint-Philipsland was even expanded with new polders.
 The size of the Sint Philipsland polders clearly show that these are relatively recent.

 Storm surges and new polders